 Our next Glut Deficiency conference will be in July 2015 in Orlando, Florida.
-While plans are still underway, we do have some information we can give at this point to help you start making your plans to join us.
-We hope to see all of you there as we come together for unique opportunities to meet, share, and learn in the happiest place on earth – Disney World!
+Please find additional information and links below.
+We hope to see all of you there as we come together for unique opportunities to meet, share, and learn in Disney World!

 Please contact email@example.com for any additional questions, and please be sure to keep checking our website, newsletters, and facebook page for conference planning updates.